BradoBrain/CombineLearning/README.md

     - .replaceError - operator to substitude a value instead of error.

     - .retry - operator that does not give the subscriber get error and send it back to publisher to try send it again number of time we specify.

+  - Debugging

+    - .breakpoint - operator that give us to set condition to have the app break during execution.

 </details>